rdkcentral/meta-rdk-auxiliary/docs/volatile-bind-gen.md

 ## Usage
-- Inherit the bbclass in the desired packagegroup.
+- Inherit the bbclass in the desired recipe.
 Ex: packagegroup-middleware-layer.bb
+- Add the required configurations to `VOLATILE_BINDS` variable.